tokamak-network/ton-staking-v2/docs/en/ton-staking-v2.md

         - Owner can change the manager.
         - Owner can add/delete operators.
     - manager
         - Administrator privileges can register and remove operators.
-When deploying for the first time, designate the owner of SystemConfig as manager.
+When deploying for the first time, designate the owner of RollupConfig as manager.
-        - When the owner of SystemConfig changes in the future, the manager must be changed using transferManager.
-(SystemConfig.owner provides an interface to take the manager.)
+        - When the owner of RollupConfig changes in the future, the manager must be changed using transferManager.
+(RollupConfig.owner provides an interface to take the manager.)

     - operator  (onlyCandidate)
         - Possesses operator authority.
 You can use the functions of DAO members.